David A. Strauss

-David A. Strauss is an American legal scholar who is currently the Gerald Ratner Distinguished Service Professor of Law at the University of Chicago Law School.
+David A. Strauss is an American legal scholar who is the former Gerald Ratner Distinguished Service Professor of Law at the University of Chicago Law School.
 He is a constitutional law scholar and the author of The Living Constitution (2010), an influential work on the interpretation of the Constitution of the United States and judicial decision-making.
 He has argued 19 cases before the Supreme Court of the United States.

 Education and career

-Strauss graduated from Harvard College with an A.B. summa cum laude in 1973.
-He studied at Magdalen College, Oxford on a Marshall Scholarship and received a B.Phil. in politics in 1975.
-In 1978, he graduated with a J.D. magna cum laude from Harvard Law School, where he was developments editor of the Harvard Law Review.
+Strauss graduated from Harvard College with an A.B., summa cum laude, in 1973.
+He studied at Magdalen College, Oxford, on a Marshall Scholarship and received a B.Phil. in politics in 1975.
+In 1978, he graduated with a J.D., magna cum laude, from Harvard Law School, where he was developments editor of the Harvard Law Review.

 After graduating from Harvard Law School, Strauss clerked for Judge Irving L. Goldberg on the U.S. Court of Appeals for the Fifth Circuit.
 In 1979, he worked as an Attorney-Adviser in the Office of Legal Counsel of the U.S. Department of Justice.
 Between 1981 and 1985, he was an Assistant to the Solicitor General of the United States.